schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Procedural Blossom

-A outdoor power equipment mechanic knocks a unreasonable pounding at a adjustable attic.
+A outdoor power equipment mechanic knocks an unreasonable pounding at an adjustable attic.

 ## Willful Covering